-Effective fall of 2006: Qualified juniors at Springfield College who are majoring in Criminal Justice, Sociology, and Youth Development may file a letter of interest in the BS/MSW Program with the Department of Social Sciences Admissions Advisement Committee.
-Students, in consultation with their undergraduate advisor, will structure their coursework early in their undergraduate career so that a required 17 semester hours of Social Work foundation coursework may be taken in the senior year.
+Qualified juniors at Springfield College who are majoring in criminal justice, sociology, and youth development may file a letter of interest in the bachelor of science/master of social work program with the Department of Social Sciences Admissions Advisement Committee.
+Students, in consultation with their undergraduate advisor, will structure their coursework early in their undergraduate career so that a required 17 semester hours of social work foundation coursework may be taken in the senior year.
 This program is a five-year dual degree program.

 3+3 Program for Students Interested in Pursuing a Career in Law